leozqin/resume/resume.md

 Product-focused software engineer with strong proficiency in data infrastructure and science/R&D. Subject matter experience in identity resolution, payments, lending, and fraud detection.
 Prior experience/background in product management, data science, and applied machine learning.

 ## History
-- Staff Data Engineer at Wisetack (Aug 2022 - Present)
+- Sr. Staff Data Engineer at Wisetack (Aug 2022 - Present)
-    - Design, implement, and maintain a platform for ingesting, transforming, and delivering data to various stakeholders, including product, engineering, analytics, and other business users
+    - Design, implement, and maintain a platform for ingesting, transforming, and delivering data to various stakeholders, including product, engineering, analytics, other business users, and external partners
     - Design, implement, and maintain a platform for designing, training, and deploying machine learning models on AWS Sagemaker
     - Implement access control and PII hashing/permissioning scheme using single sign-on (SSO) on AWS IAM Identity Center.
     - Onboard over 30 users to the platform, including ~10 non-engineering (credit/analytics team) developers requiring development environments, local setup, and mentorship